DFE-Digital/early-careers-framework/docs/source/ecf/schedules-and-milestone-dates.html.md

 Declarations submitted for participants on standard schedules are subject to milestone validation.

-{inset-text}Note, milestone validation does not apply to any non-standard schedules.{/inset-text}
+<div class="govuk-inset-text">Note, milestone validation does not apply to any non-standard schedules.</div>

 The API will perform milestone validation to reject a declaration if: